Nakajima Ki-115 Tsurugi: Design and development

+The design team, which was augmented using personnel drawn from the Mitaka Research Institute and the Ota Manufacturing Co.
+Ltd, was headed by Aori Kunhiro.
+From the onset, it was planned for the aircraft to be suitable for production by semi-skilled labourers and therefore be relatively simple wherever practical to do so.
+Furthermore, it was designed to be constructed from "non-strategic" materials, primarily wood and steel.
+The wings were entirely composed of metal, complete with a stressed-skin outer surface, the fuselage structure comprised steel while the engine cowling was made of tin.
+The tail surfaces has a wooden structure and a fabric exterior.
+An open cockpit was positioned just above the trailing edge of the wing; a recessed crutch on the underside of the fuselage's centreline accommodated a single 800 kg (1,764 lb) bomb.

-Tsurugi had an instrument panel with some flight instruments, rudder pedals, a joystick type control column, and a place for a radio.
+The cross section of the fuselage was circular and not elliptical, common to many aircraft of this size and type, as such a fuselage was easier to manufacture.
+The Ki-115 featured an austere instrument panel, featuring flight instruments, rudder pedals, a joystick type control column, and a place for a radio.
 Flight controls included both ailerons and elevators and (in production versions) flaps.
+The aircraft was fitted with a basic welded steel tubular undercarriage.
+As a weight-reduction measure, the main legs of this undercarriage were jettisonable.
 The Ki-115 was designed to be able to use any engine that was in storage for ease of construction and supply and to absorb Japan's stocks of obsolete engines from the 1920s and 1930s.
 The initial aircraft (Ki-115a) were powered by 858 kW Nakajima Ha-35 radial engines.
 It is not known if any other engine was ever actually fitted.

-After testing, the first production aircraft were fitted with the improved undercarriage and two rocket units.
-These may have assisted with take-off or may have been designed for the final acceleration towards the target.